Chapter 5:

 Sure enough, more and more residents came in turns.
 They handed me the empty buckets, and I filled them again, one after another.

-For a moment, I gazed at the flames with blurry eyes.
-It felt impossible.
-A fire this massive… how could it be put out with just a chain of buckets passing from hand to hand?
-Without the help of firefighters, all of this seemed like a futile effort.
+For a moment, I stared at the flames, vision blurred.
+It felt hopeless.
+A blaze this massive—how could it be stopped with nothing but buckets passed hand to hand?
+Without firefighters, this seemed like a futile struggle.

 "Sir, has anyone called the fire department?"
 I asked hurriedly to a man standing in front of me, waiting for his bucket to be filled.

 “They have, son.
 They’re on their way.
-Should be here in about fifteen minutes,” he replied, panting, his face still thick with worry.
+Should be here in about fifteen minutes,” he said, panting, his face tight with worry.

-“J-Just a little longer, ma’am… the firefighters will be here soon,” he replied, his voice shaking with uncertainty and panic.
+“J-Just a little longer, ma’am… the firefighters will be here soon,” he replied, voice shaky with fear.

 “P-Please, sir… if we wait for them, my baby might not make it out alive!” she wept, her cries growing louder, more desperate.